 This post is the second in a 3-part series entitled Holiday Photo Gift Ideas.
 I will add links to all the posts in the series at the end once all I publish the posts.
 This post covers photo display ideas for gifts.

-Download my free holiday gift planner so you can map out what photo gifts you want to give and to whom.
-I’ll also add you to my mailing list to receive my weeklyish updates.
+Download my free Holiday Gift Planner so you can map out what photo gifts you want to give and to whom.
+I’ll also send you my Getting Started Checklist and my weeklyish updates.
 I never share your information and there’s an unsubscribe link at the bottom of every email.

 Wall décor can be simple or stunning and be a constant reminder of loved ones.
 I work with several vendors who create beautiful wall décor online in a variety of sizes, styles, and materials.